Cadasta/cadasta-docs/en/08-XLSForms.md

 The areas in gray are fields that the Cadasata platform requires to work.
 Some of them \(like `deviceid`\) are used behind the scenes to make the platform work as it should. _(Note!
 Do not tamper with these fields!)_

-The first three columns are super important ones:
+The first three columns are important ones for you to know about:
 * `type` specifies the type of entry you're adding - be it text, a date, a dropdown or something else.
 * `name` specifies the variable used for that entry.
 No two names can be the same!
 * `label` shows the text that will actually be seen on the form.
 Fields in white can be modified as needed.

-The **Choices** tab is where the choices for any drop-down menus are stored.
+The **Choices** tab is where the choices for all the drop-down menus are stored.

 ![](/assets/minimal-choices.png)

-For example, the `respondent` entries in A2 - A4 correspond with this dropdown menu in the Add Relationship popup:
+For example, the `respondent` entries Group, Individual an d Corporation (A2 - A4) correspond with this dropdown menu in the Add Relationship popup:

 ![](/assets/relationship-dropdown.png)

-The **settings** tab shows you the `form_id` and title of the questionnaire.
+The **Settings** tab shows you the `form_id` and title of the questionnaire.
 You'll use this ID when you set up data collection with ODK and GeoODK.

 ### The Standard Questionnaire {#standard-form}

-[The standard form](https://docs.google.com/spreadsheets/d/1QsqMTLlPH5KVbBcgnh6MHWkIR0pIFchVzkqBSoL92fA/edit#gid=2006567796) has all the same questions as the mininimal version, with quite a few added.
-You can see many of these choices indicated in the **survey** tab.
+[The standard questionnaire](https://docs.google.com/spreadsheets/d/1QsqMTLlPH5KVbBcgnh6MHWkIR0pIFchVzkqBSoL92fA/edit#gid=2006567796) has all the same questions as the mininimal version, with quite a few added.
+You can see many of these choices indicated in the **Survey** tab.

 ![](/assets/standard-survey.png)

-The image above shows some fields that have been added in addition to the minimal information.
-These fields are organized by section:
+The image above shows all the entries that will be collected in addition to the minimal information.
+These entries are organized by section:

 * Location Attributes \(rows 22-28\)
 * Default Party Attributes \(rows 20-32\)